analytics-api

 One thing I’ve seen across every implementation: teams that invest in analytics data validation end up making better decisions, not because they have more data, but because they trust the data they have.
 That trust changes everything — from how quickly you act on insights to how confidently you can defend budget decisions.

-When your data quality is validated and reliable, your conversion rate calculations become credible, your cross-channel analytics actually tell a coherent story, and your team stops second-guessing every report.
+When your data quality is validated and reliable — including automated checks via your analytics API — your conversion calculations become credible, your cross-channel analytics actually tell a coherent story, and your team stops second-guessing every report.
 That’s worth the effort.

-Lead Web Analyst based in Toronto with 12+ years in digital analytics.
-Specializing in privacy-first tracking, open-source tools, and making data meaningful.
+Lead Web Analyst based in Toronto with 12+ years in digital analytics — privacy-first tracking, open-source tools, and the analytics API layer that sits under every dashboard.